Aircraft overturns after pilot applies brakes while taxiing

 BARTON COUNTY, Kan.
 (KSNW) — An aircraft has overturned after the pilot applied the brakes while taxiing.

-The 86-year-old man and his passenger, a 58-year-old man from Claremore, Kan., were not injured.
+The 86-year-old man and his passenger, a 58-year-old man from Claremore, were not injured.

 It is unknown if the plane had seat belts, according to the KHP.